saezlab/CellNOptR/7_CytoCopter.md

 CytoCopteR provides an intuitive and easy to learn graphical user interface (GUI) to [CellNOptR](https://saezlab.github.io/CellNOptR/7_CytoCopter/)

 This results in a point and click interface where users can run the same steps as they would using an R script without having to actually write any code.
-Given that this is a front-end to the [R](https://www.r-project.org/) algorithms, consistency is ensured between the results obtained through the GUI and those obtained through the corresponding scripts.
+Consistency is ensured between the results obtained through the GUI and those obtained through the corresponding scripts.

 # Download & Installation